llv22/ono/README.md

 ### Responsive and Animation

-Vno is following the responsive design and works well in mobile devices.
+Ono is following the responsive design and works well in mobile devices.
 You may find some events is driven by great animation, thanks to the [Animate.css](http://daneden.github.io/animate.css/), which makes all these possible.

 ### Disqus comments and Font Awesome